Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Introduction

 Despite these advances, a unified framework is still missing that answers, within a single cQED model, three closely related questions: when can the line be replaced by a structured continuum environment, when does its discrete modal structure remain essential, and when is a single-mode description actually justified?
-Equally important is the question of, whenever the continuum description is valid, which region of circuit parameters supports effectively Markovian dynamics and which instead gives rise to substantial memory effects.
-This gap is particularly relevant for superconducting-circuit architectures, where finite transmission lines are commonly discussed either in reservoir language or in cavity language, even though the crossover between these descriptions is experimentally accessible and can qualitatively reshape the reduced qubit dynamics.
+Equally important is the question of which region of circuit parameters supports effectively Markovian dynamics within the continuum description, and which instead gives rise to substantial memory effects.
+These questions are particularly relevant for superconducting-circuit architectures, where finite transmission lines are commonly discussed either in reservoir language or in cavity language, even though the crossover between these descriptions is experimentally accessible and can qualitatively reshape the reduced qubit dynamics.

-In this work, we develop a cQED description of two identical superconducting qubits coupled through a finite transmission line, and use it to identify the dynamical regimes of the system.
+Partial answers to these questions have been obtained in related settings.
+For example, Refs.~\cite{ao_extremely_2023,ashhab_high-frequency_2024} investigated a qubit coupled to a semi-infinite transmission line, showing that very large multimode Lamb shifts can arise in strongly coupled circuit-QED systems.
+In a complementary context, recent work on Josephson parametric devices coupled to transmission lines has shown that dressed transmission line modes and strongly frequency-dependent coupling can invalidate a Markovian description~\cite{yang_modeling_2026}.
+These results highlight the importance of going beyond simplified reservoir or single-mode pictures, but they do not provide a unified treatment.

+In this work, we introduce a unified dynamical regime map for finite-length transmission lines in cQED.
+We consider a transmission line capacitively coupled to two identical transmon qubits.
 Starting from circuit quantization and employing the auxiliary-mode representation of Ref.~\cite{parra-rodriguez_quantum_2018}, we derive a Hamiltonian in which the transmission line is described as a discrete set of normal modes.
 Owing to the spatial symmetry of the circuit, these modes separate into even- and odd-parity sectors, which define two independent channels coupled to the qubits through collective operators.
-This symmetry-resolved decomposition is a key structural simplification of the problem and provides the basis for the regime analysis developed below.
+This symmetry-resolved decomposition is a key structural simplification of the circuit and provides the basis for the regime analysis developed below.